AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/index.md

 You can upgrade to the Experience Platform SDKs by following the instructions within this section of documentation.

-To learn more about upgrading your SDKs, please read the the [upgrading to Experience Platform SDKs overview](../upgrade-platform-sdks/index.md).
+To learn more about upgrading your SDKs, please read the the [upgrading to Experience Platform SDKs overview](./upgrade-platform-sdks/index.md).

 ## Troubleshooting guides

 To learn how to troubleshoot various implementation issues with Mobile SDK, please read the [troubleshooting guides overview](../troubleshooting-guides/index.md)

-## Frequently asked questions

-To see the most frequently asked questions about Mobile SDK, please read the document on [frequently asked questions](../faq.md).

 ## Migrating to Swift